+Value Description

-MBAP Server: The number of connections to the gateway MBAP Server
+MBAP Server The number of connections to the gateway MBAP Server

-Requests: The total count of requests received for data
+Requests The total count of requests received for data

-Responses: The total count of responses sent
+Responses The total count of responses sent

-Errors Received: The total number of errors received
+Errors Received The total number of errors received

-Errors Sent: The total number of errors sent Current Error: The current error number
+Errors Sent The total number of errors sent

+Current Error The current error code

+Last Error The last error code detected

+State 1 = Communicating, 0 = Not communicating

+Modbus Error Codes

-Exception Code MODBUS name Description 01 Illegal Function Code The function code is unknown by the server.
+Exception Code Status Description 01 Illegal Function Code The function code is unknown by the server.
 02 Illegal Data Address Dependent upon the request 03 Illegal Data Value Dependent on the request 04 Server Failure The server failed during the execution.
 05 Acknowledge The server accepted the service invocation but the service requires a relatively long time to execute.
 The server therefore returns only an acknowledgment of the service invocation receipt.
 06 Server Busy The server was unable to accept the MB Request PDU.
 The client application is responsible to decide if and when to re-send the request.